Sloansta/pass-me/README.md

 * Getting myself to ACTUALLY use multiple passwords to keep my data safe.
 * Finally making something that I will use for my everyday computing and authentication needs.

+# Concerns
+* At some point, if it scales, we might need to implement a backend and DB.
+We can't wipe out peoples passwords if they clear their browser cache.
+* Never worked on a fullstack project with Electron, could be fun to actually implement the backend :D